sushpa/fplus/README.md

+## This repository has been renamed and moved.
+Please visit https://github.com/jetpilots/jet

 # Jet

 A modern, simple language with all the features you need for scientific computing.
 Fast multidimensional arrays with slicing syntax, simple modular program structure, powerful assertions and implied contracts, and in-depth compile-time analysis for all major classes of bugs.